Governor Tom McCall Waterfront Park

 Water Features

-The fountain has three main cycles - misters, bollards, and wedding cake - and can recycle up to 4,924 gallons of water per minute through as many as 137 jets simultaneously.
+The fountain cycles through three main patterns - misters, bollards, and wedding cake - and can recycle nearly 5,000 gallons of water per minute through up to 137 jets.
+It's a magnet for families, with children squealing with delight as they dash through the spray on warm afternoons.

 Japanese American Historical Plaza